LordCail1/haven-assistants/README.md

 - `npm run build`: Compiles the project and creates a `dist` folder.
 This is a necessary step before running the application in production.
 - `npm run start:prod`: Starts the server in production mode.
 This command sets `NODE_ENV` to production and runs the compiled application from the `dist` directory.

 ---

-I've reviewed the latest version of your README.md file and will reorganize the "Modification Guidelines" section into the three suggested subsections.
-The content from the "Recommended Reading for NestJS" will be incorporated into the first subsection.
-The structure for the other two subsections will be created, awaiting your detailed instructions on how to modify the behavior of the assistants and the tests.
-Here's the updated structure:

----